torognes/vsearch/man/commands/vsearch-fastq_stats.1.md

 1. L: position in reads (starting from position 2).
 2. PctRecs: fraction of reads with at least this length.
-3. AvgQ: average quality score over all reads up to this position.
+3. AvgQ: average quality at this position.
 4. P(AvgQ): error probability corresponding to AvgQ.
-5. AvgP: average error probability.
+5. AvgP: average error probability at this position.
 6. AvgEE: average expected error over all reads up to this position.
-7. Rate: growth rate of AvgEE between the current and previous positions.
+7. Rate: growth rate of AvgEE between the current and previous position.
 8. RatePct: Rate (as explained above) expressed as a percentage.

 ```text